nataliarampon/coding-challenges/doc/TOPICS.md

 - [724](../leetcode/724-find-pivot-index/): Find pivot index (`easy`)
 - [1480](../leetcode/1480-running-sum-of-1d-array/): Running sum of 1D array (`easy`)

+## Recursion
+It is the definition of a thing based on itself.
+In the case of programming functions, it is when a function is called inside itself.
+We always need a stop condition when using recursion, or we may incur in an infinite recursion and stack overflow.
+[Recursion on Wikipedia](https://en.wikipedia.org/wiki/Recursion).

+Coding exercises involving recursion:
+- [21](../leetcode/21-merge-two-sorted-lists/): Merge two sorted lists (`easy`)

 ## Strings
 Strings are sequence of characters, so they are any kind of text found in code.
 [Strings in Wikipedia](https://en.wikipedia.org/wiki/String_(computer_science)).